 \subsection{Human Evaluation}

-We look into three sub-task translation output files from the zero-shot model clinical-WMT21fb.
+We looked into three sub-task translation outputs from the model clinical-WMT21fb.
 It shows that for the EN$\leftarrow$ES translation task, i.e. the sub-task 2 clinical term translation, the output file is totally file with only English tokens.
 On the other two sub-tasks, i.e. the clinical cases and ontology concept translation, which have the translation direction EN$\rightarrow$ES, there are some Russian tokens in the output, not only Spanish tokens.
 However, the Russian tokens in the Spanish sentences are not nonsense, instead proper translations of entities and words.
-The entire test set of these two sub-task is very large around 300K sentences/lines, and there are only 12K lines of them (4\%) have Russian tokens.
+The entire test set of these two sub-tasks is very large around 300K sentences/segments, and there are only 12K lines of them (4\%) have Russian tokens.
 So we have fine-tuned the model in EN-RU direction on EN-SP data, and it translates well into Spanish!
-But if there isn’t suitable Spanish token in the training data, it takes Russian token.
+But if there isn’t a suitable Spanish token in the generation model, it takes a Russian token.

-{We also looked into the translation outputs from clinic-NLLB model for error analysis, and it shows that some of the translation errors come from very literal translation, and others come from gender related mistakes.
-This suggests that the massively pre-trained MLM is still not there to capture the difference of linguistic features among pre-trained languages. }
+We also looked into the translation outputs from clinic-NLLB model for error analysis using two native Spanish speakers, one of them having a PhD degree in biomedical NLP field and the other having a Master degree in translation studies.
+The error analysis shows that some of the translation errors come from very literal translation, and others come from gender related mistakes.
+This suggests that the massively pre-trained MLM is still not there to capture the differences of linguistic features among pre-trained languages.